 - Closing Statements

-- Authorization to disburse Earnest Money on Transaction which did not close
+- Authorization to disburse Earnest Money on Transaction which failed to close

 - Any other record generated in connection with Transaction

-A complete record of all monies received or escrowed on real estate transactions must be maintained:
+Maintain a complete record of all monies received or escrowed in real estate transactions.
+This includes:

-- a check register which shows the chronological sequence in which funds are received and disbursed
+- A check register which shows funds received and dispersed in a chronological sequence.
+This includes:

 - for funds received: date of deposit, transaction number, amount

 - for disbursement: date, transaction number, payee, amount